 Gear Sport integrates a microphone for voice controls but does not integrate a loudspeaker.
 It is therefore not possible to use the smartwatch for phone calls.
 To answer a call from your wrist, you will have to remove the phone from your pocket.

 As with Gear Fit2 Pro, you can also connect your Spotify Premium account to download music to your watch and listen to it without a smartphone on your Bluetooth headset.

 Samsung Gear Sport battery

-The Samsung Gear Sport comes with a small 300 mAh battery.
-It's a little smaller than the Gear S3 (380 mAh) but the screen is also 0.1 inch smaller, so there's less to keep powered.
-The Gear Sport still offers an energy-saving mode to extend the battery life by disabling Wi-Fi and some notifications.
-Depending on the brand of phone you have, this should be sufficient to ensure 2-3 days of use.
-We'll find out for sure in our final review.
+The Samsung Gear Sport features a small 300 mAh battery.
+The Gear S3 battery was slightly larger (380 mAh) but the screen is 0.1 inch smaller, so there's less area to keep powered.
+Gear Sport offers an energy saving mode that allows you to extend the battery life by deactivating all functions except step counters and clock.

 I've usually got 2 full days of battery life with the dial always on but without using GPS.
 If you turn off the dial when it is not in use, you can complete the third day without a loader (provided that you do not use GPS very much) You should not have any problems arriving at night using your smartwatch for prolonged physical activity.

 Like its predecessors, Gear Sport can be wirelessly recharged on its base which includes a small magnet to facilitate positioning.
 There are no visible contacts, charging takes place by induction.